Jayveer/Decima-Explorer/README.md

  - Create GUI variant
  - Implement Repack command
  - Choice of Recreating file path when extracting
- - Allow directory input when using 'filename' to be able to search multiple files for a hash
- - General cleanup as code is becoming sloppy in the interest of time
+ - Finish movie file decryption

 ##  Usage

 Currently Decima Explorer can only be run from the command line, files can be extracted by their ID or name.
+If extracting by name it is also possible to enter a directory to search multiple files.
 A list of game files can also be dumped;

 ```
-DecimaExplorer.exe -l "G:\path\to\game\data\files"
+DecimaExplorer.exe -list "G:\path\to\game\data\files"
 ```
 In the above example the list command is used to dump a text file which lists all files in the game.